rasa/out-of-one-many/README.md

 /dev/sdg1 /mnt/sdg xfs rw,noatime
 </pre>

-Ooom will partition, and format the new disks (sdb-sdg), and then copy the following directories:
+Ooom will partition, and format the new disks (`/dev/sdb`-`/dev/sdg`), and then copy the following directories:

 <pre>
 /home      to /dev/sdc1